RussellBarkley/cell_browser/07_supplementary_data.md

 ---

-# Cherry-picked images for reference
+# Cherry-picked images for cross-reference in the text

 :::{figure}
 :label: cell-cycle-phases